vaamonde/ubuntu-2204/03-services/09-netdata.md

 libcurl4-openssl-dev
 ```

-## 02_ Clonando o projeto do Netdata Server do Github
+## 02_ Clonando o projeto do Netdata Server do Github no Ubuntu Server
 ```bash
 #clonando o projeto do Github do Netdata
 #opção do comando git clone: --recurse-submodules (initialize and clone submodules within based